adiamante/devutils/README.md

 ## Usage

 Create a docker-compose file and name the service with the pattern *.docker.
-Make sure the network is devdns is being used.
-After your service is up you can now access with the browser by using http://{servicename}.
-Use dns-example-docker-compose.yml for reference.
+Make sure the docker network devdns is being used.
+After your service is up, you can now access with the browser by using http://{servicename}.
+Use [dns-example-docker-compose.yml](https://github.com/adiamante/devutils/blob/main/dns-example-docker-compose.yml) for reference.

 ## Limitations

-The utility services only enables implicit resolving for http services.
+The utility docker services only enables implicit resolving for http applications.
 Tcp/udp based services such as sql, mail servers or message queue servers run on the transport layer which do not provide enough information for a reverse proxy to redirect traffic.

 Your service may run on a different port than 80 or 443.
 You may have to alter '/nginx/conf.d/http.websiteconf' to accomidate.

-## nginx service alternative
+## nginx service alternatives

+### nginx proxy

 [nginx proxy](https://index.docker.io/u/jwilder/nginx-proxy/) provides a more explicit approach in that you provide container environment variables to define the URL/port.

+### HAproxy

+HAproxy is also a viable alternative since it can also serve as a reverse proxy.

 ## Tcp/Udp reverse proxy notes

 In theory, usage of SNI (Service Name Indication) through TLS handshake can provide a reverse proxy (nginx/HAproxy) enough information for server redirection.
 It proved more trouble than it was worth attempting to port forward to services with an ssh server in the internal docker network.

+If a Windows host can ping linux containers, there would be no need for a reverse proxy and it would work for tcp and udp services.
+All we would need is a DNS service with access to the docker engine ([devdns](https://github.com/ruudud/devdns) or something utilizing [docker-gen](https://github.com/jwilder/docker-gen) would suffice).
+Unfortunately this is a limitation of docker for Windows.
+Apparently, linux hosts can ping linux containers straight out of the box (maybe be because the host and container are both linux).
+It would be cool if Windows developers got some love though.